mgesteban/analyzing_car_prices/README.md

 ## About This Project

 This project represents my capstone work for the Professional Certificate in Machine Learning and Artificial Intelligence at UC Berkeley College of Engineering in California.
-I analyzed 426,880 used car records to identify key price drivers and provide data-driven recommendations for inventory acquisition and pricing strategies.
+I analyzed 10,000 of the 426,880 used car records to identify key price drivers and provide data-driven recommendations for inventory acquisition and pricing strategies.
 Using machine learning models, I achieved ~$8,500 RMSE in price prediction while explaining 66% of price variance.

 ### Key Findings